$11M Discount Update! 980-Year-Old Redwood Log House $500,000

 Disclosure: This site may receive compensation from some link clicks and purchases.

-Our first house was built in 1890, but that’s nothing compared to this one!
+FROM 11/04/2022 – Our first house was built in 1890, but that’s nothing compared to this one!
 Imagine that it’s ohhhhhh… 122 AD, and you plant a tree.
-Little do you know that someday it would be hollowed out into a single-family home.
+Little do you know that someday it will be hollowed out into a single-family home.
 That’s right, this built-in-1939, 1900-Year-Old Redwood Log House can be found listed here on eBay in exotic-sounding Tarpon Springs, Florida.
 I’ll tell you the price once you sit down.
-No really, sit down.
+No, really, sit down.
 Now.
 The seller is asking $11,500,000, or you can make an offer.

 Now, this is a camping trailer that I can live with, and in.
 There aren’t many camping trailers that are pulled by such a big truck (tractor), but this one is pulling around a 33-foot-long, 9′-4″ tall log, cut out of a 267-foot-tall California redwood tree at 65 feet above the base.
 Then, it was hollowed out and crafted into a home by two brothers in one year, back in 1939.

 There it is, I like it!
 I could easily live in this log, and I never thought I’d say that.
-This incredible giant tree was on the property of Hammond Lumber Company in Eureka, California and just imagine how sad it would be if every single one of these mammoth trees would have been cut down.
-Thankfully, officials and private interests rallied to save tracts of these gentle giants and you can see many of them today.
+This incredible giant tree was on the property of Hammond Lumber Company in Eureka, California, and just imagine how sad it would be if every single one of these mammoth trees were cut down.
+Thankfully, officials and private interests rallied to save tracts of these gentle giants, and you can see many of them today.
 In fact, it’s been illegal to cut down Sequoia or Coastal Redwood trees since 1968.
 You can see this one every day if you have $11-mil lying around.

 Auctions Ending Soon